blainhaile/CybersecurityKC7Training/README.md

 ---

-## 🛠 Repository Structure:

-- **Case Descriptions**: A breakdown of each scenario, skills applied, and lessons learned.
-- **KQL Query Files**: Contains all the queries used to investigate and resolve cases.
-  - Each file is named after the case, e.g., `A_Scandal_in_Valdoria.kql`.
-- **README**: This document to guide and inform visitors.

----

 ## 🎯 Why This Matters:

 This repository reflects my practical experience as a **Threat Intelligence Analyst** and showcases my ability to:

 - Think critically.
 - Leverage technical tools to resolve complex problems.
-- Communicate findings effectively .
+- Communicate findings effectively.

-By solving these challenges, I’ve gained hands-on expertise in detecting, analyzing, and mitigating cybersecurity threats, preparing me to excel in real-world scenarios.
+By solving these challenges, I’ve gained hands-on expertise in detecting and analyzing cybersecurity threats, preparing me to excel in real-world scenarios.

 ---